 Incorporating AI in healthcare means looking closely at where technology is most needed and where it can help to make specific routine processes easier for both doctors and patients alike.
 Many of the upcoming AI tools are aimed at reducing the time it takes to develop accurate diagnoses while enhancing the types of treatments available for recovery.
 The following tools stand out:

 Radiology is one of the most significant sectors in healthcare that is taking full advantage of smart devices.
 Many diagnoses require advanced screenings of the inner workings of the human body.
 These screenings can even sometimes require tissue samples for further analyses which can put patients with weak immune systems at risk of infection.
 By using more sophisticated radiology systems, doctors may now be able to know what they need to know from a smarter analysis of tissue.
 Radiology Today concurs that AI technology is promoting progress.
+Also, doctors need to wear a radiology apron to save themselves when working on the diagnosis and treatment of disease.

 For hospital staff, there is perhaps nothing more time-consuming than Electronic Health Records or EHR.
 EHR can take up massive amounts of time as staff sort through clinical documentation and order-entries.
 AI provides staff with voice recognition devices that make logging a whole lot easier.
 By spending less time on these types of programs, the team can focus on what matters, and that is the patients they care for.